 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Downin has been recorded under many different variations, including Dunham, Dunnam, Downham, Dounham, Downnam and others.

 Early Notables of the Downin family (pre 1700)

-More information is included under the topic Early Downin Notables in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) are included under the topic Early Downin Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Downin family to Ireland